Rajpratik71/Mininet-wiki/MininetFeatureRequests.md

 * clean up params in Mininet.__init__
 * add ports() call to just call port() twice and return the tuple
-* reconsider the functions in Node; split some into a Port object, others to a [NamespaceHost](NamespaceHost.html), others to [ProcessNode](ProcessNode.html)?
+* reconsider the functions in Node; split some into a Port object, others to a [NamespaceHost](NamespaceHost), others to [ProcessNode](ProcessNode.md)?
-* check all uses of sendcmd; make as many of these into named functions as possible; should simplify porting to remote usage [Why does this help? -BL]
+* check all uses of send; make as many of these into named functions as possible; should simplify porting to remote usage [Why does this help? -BL]
-* [NetCLI](NetCLI.html)? separate out the control from creation aspects?
+* [NetCLI](NetCLI)? separate out the control from creation aspects?
 [I say just fix the CLI, and do proxies if desired.
 However, we will do a CLI for cluster edition. -BL]
 * dpid naming could really be redone - rename as an id, or nodeid, or something else.
 [I have my doubts about dpids -BL]